msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 Simply click the `Print QR code` button and a QR code will be printed, if you have a label printer configured.

-To configure a label printer, refer to the [Label Printing](/docs/administration/devices/#label-printing) section of the administration pages.
+To configure a label printer, refer to the [Label Printing](/docs/settings/devices/#label-printing) section of the settings pages.

 The label will show the code and serial number, for example: